 If there’s one thing I most like to share with my readers it’s how to approach decorating in an unconventional way.
 This is all the more so when doing a tablescape, since it’s only set for one occasion.
 Often I like to use elements on my tables that go beyond dishes and stemware and today I’d like to look at using velvet pumpkins in an elegant fall tablescape.

 I’m joining today with a group of bloggers to bring you our “Thankful to bHome for the Holidays” blog tour.
-You’ll find links to the other posts at the bottom of this one, along with a wonderful Giveaway that you can enter to win.
+You’ll find links to the other posts at the bottom of this one.

 I’d also like to thank my amazing sponsor Plush Pumpkin for providing the gorgeous velvet pumpkins seen in this post and around my home.